 HCC also offers Associate in Science (AS) degrees.
-While many AS degrees also are transferable, HCC offers several innovative AS degrees as well as college credit certificates for programs of less than two years that prepare graduates for employment in fields such as Business Administration, Accounting, Computer Sciences, and Hospitality and Tourism Management.
+While many AS degrees also transferable, HCC offers several innovative AS degrees that prepare graduates for immediate employment in fields such as Business Administration, Accounting, Computer Sciences, or Hospitality and Tourism Management.

 I want to earn my Bachelor's degree, but I am not sure what I want to major in.
 Am I wasting my time studying at a community college?